rapidsai/cudf/docs/cudf/source/developer_guide/ARCHITECTURE.md

 ### Buffer

-Columns in cuDF do not directly own their memory; instead, memory ownership is handled at the level of the `Buffer` object.
+Although a `Column` represents an Arrow-compliant data structure, it does not directly handle memory mangaement.
-A `Buffer` represents a device memory allocation that it _may or may not_ own.
+That job is delegated to the `Buffer` class, which represents a device memory allocation that it _may or may not_ own.
-A `Buffer` constructed from a preexisting device memory allocation (such as a CuPy array) will simply view that memory.
+A `Buffer` constructed from a preexisting device memory allocation (such as a CuPy array) will view that memory.
 Conversely, a `Buffer` constructed from a host object will allocate new device memory and copy in the data. cuDF uses the [RMM](https://github.com/rapidsai/rmm) library for allocating device memory.
 You can read more about device memory allocation with RMM [here](https://github.com/rapidsai/rmm#devicebuffers).